 [R-6.7.2-005] The MCX Service shall provide a mechanism for the Private Communication to be set up with the MCX UE designated by the receiving MCX User to be used for Private Communications when the receiving MCX User has signed on to the MCX Service with multiple MCX UEs.

+[R-6.7.2-006] The MCX Service shall provide ability for the MCX Service Administrator to set up a Private Communications with a different MCX UE than the one designated by the receiving MCX User, who has signed on to the MCX Service with multiple MCX UEs.